tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: It is a fatal "handshake_failure" alert for an anonymous server to request client authentication.

+###  Server Configuration

+When this message will be sent:

+> This message is used to provide a server configuration which the client can use in future to skip handshake negotiation and (optionally) to allow 0-RTT handshakes.
+The ServerConfiguration message is sent as the last message before the CertificateVerify.

+Structure of this Message:

+%%% Hello Messages

+          struct {
+              opaque configuration_id<1..2^16-1>;
+              uint32 expiration_date;
+              NamedGroup group;
+              opaque server_key<1..2^16-1>;
+              Boolean early_data_allowed;
+          } ServerConfiguration;

+configuration_id
+: The configuration identifier to be used with the known configuration extension {{known-configuration-extension}}.

+group
+: The group for the long-term DH key that is being established for this configuration.

+expiration_date
+: The last time when this configuration is expected to be valid (in seconds since the Unix epoch).
+Servers MUST NOT use any value more than 604800 seconds (7 days) in the future.
+Clients MUST not cache configurations for longer than 7 days, regardless of the expiration_date. [[OPEN ISSUE: Is this the right value?
+The idea is just to minimize exposure.]]

+server_key
+: The long-term DH key that is being established for this configuration.

+early_data_allowed
+: Whether the client may send data in its first flight (see {{early-data-indication}}).
+{:br }

+The semantics of this message are to establish a shared state between the client and server for use with the "known_configuration" extension with the key specified in key and with the handshake parameters negotiated by this handshake. [[OPEN ISSUE: Should this allow some sort of parameter negotiation?]]

+When the ServerConfiguration message is sent, the server MUST also send a Certificate message and a CertificateVerify message, even if the "known_configuration" extension was used for this handshake, thus requiring a signature over the configuration before it can be used by the client.

 ###  Server Certificate Verify

 When this message will be sent: